nuancenil/udipconsult/en/index.md

 Empowering your knowledge, leveraging your IP insights.

-Welcome to **Eudaimonia IP (UDIP Consult)** — integrating innovation strategy, patent analysis, and technological insight
+Welcome to **Eudaimonia IP Consulting (UDIP Consulting)** — integrating innovation strategy, patent analysis, and technological insight
 to help organizations and research teams align innovation with intellectual property protection.

 ---